 The University of Nebraska-Lincoln's Confucius Institute, in partnership with Xi’an Jiaotong University, is a non-profit public institute with a mission of promoting and teaching Chinese language and culture in Lincoln and the state of Nebraska.
 The UNL Confucius Institute was established in 2007 as the 20th Confucius Institute in the United States.
-Dr. Rachel Zeng serves as the Executive Associate Director of the Confucius Institute.
+Dr. Charles Wood serves as the Director of the Confucius Institute.

-UNL has established two partnership degree programs in China, one with Xi’an Jiaotong University City College and another with Zhejiang University City College.
-These programs allow students at these two partner universities to study in China for two years while taking English courses from UNL lecturers, gaining experience with American pedagogies, learning about American culture, and working with our Chinese office mangers.
+UNL has established a partnership degree program in China, with Zhejiang University City College.
+These programs allow students at our partner university to study in China for two years while taking English courses from UNL lecturers, gaining experience with American pedagogies, learning about American culture, and working with our Chinese office mangers.
 If after two years in China these students meet all of UNL’s admissions requirements, they and many of their courses transfer to UNL.

 UNL has established a degree-completion program with Northwest Agricultural and Forestry University (NWAFU).
 This program allows NWAFU students to study in China for two years, before applying for admission to UNL, where, if they meet our requirements, they and many of their courses transfer.